 Unitil - Unitil opposes the proposed revision because electrification and other decarbonization alternatives require a much longer time frame to implement than the remainder of Unitil’s GSEP.
 In addition, the proposed comparison is unworkable a practical matter.
 For example, the local gas distribution companies would have to speculate about how long natural gas generation will be on the margin, or at least a near baseload resource.
 If natural gas remains the principal electricity generation resource, electrifying an area in the near term rather than replacing natural gas distribution pipe would be counterproductive under the proposed analytical framework.

-Comment: HEET - Gas companies are not research organizations, nor experts in electrification.
-It would be better if they published average costs of gas infrastructure replacement per heating ton.
-This information would allow researchers to analyze the comparative costs of continued gas use versus electrification.

 Requires evaluation to support the selection by the gas company of a non-pipe alternative

 Proposed by: National Grid